YehudaGN/FracTree/README.md

 # 5. Implementation Timeline

-Friday Afternoon & Weekend  10/10/21 -- I will have a clear plan on what I need to do and will have a code on the page as well as a canvas loaded.
+Friday Afternoon & Weekend  10/10/21 -- I will have a clear plan on what I need to do and will have code on the page as well as a canvas loaded.

 Monday - 10/11/21 - I will have working generation of the tree.